When MyTimetable opens for preference entry, you can enter class time preferences for your enrolled subjects.

 Classes being run online are listed as a location that is called either X-Online or X-Scheduled delivery via LMS and are run on a campus called Online.

 If you will not be in Melbourne for part or all of the study period you are entering preferences for, you should only enter preferences for online classes.

-Classes being run in-person will have a physical location on a specific campus listed, or a location with the name X-Departmentally Organised Venue or X-Offsite on a campus called Off-Site.
+Classes that will run on campus will have a physical location on a physical campus listed, or a location with the name X-Departmentally Organised Venue or X-Offsite on a campus called Off-Site.

-You should anticipate that you will attend all your classes the same way for the entire semester.
-However, if you’re unable to continue attending campus for a significant period of time because of health or personal reasons, you should inform your subject coordinator.
+You should plan to attend all of your classes in the same way for the entire semester.
+However, if you’re suddenly unable to continue attending campus for a significant period of time for health or personal reasons, you should inform your subject coordinator.

 4. Ensure you select the minimum number of preferences